Cuba Fast Facts

 January 15, 2015 - The Obama Administration announces details of the softened travel regulations: Cuban Americans visiting family, US officials on government trips, journalists on assignment and regular citizens visiting for educational, cultural, or religious reasons will no longer need permission first.
 Americans will also be able to use credit cards, a prior restriction.

-January 22, 2015 - During a historic round of diplomatic talks between the United States and Cuba, the Cuban delegation expresses "serious concerns" about the US and human rights, citing detentions in Guantanamo Bay, "police abuse" in Ferguson, Missouri, and New York, and racial and gender inequalities.
+January 22, 2015 - During a historic round of diplomatic talks between the United States and Cuba, the Cuban delegation expresses "serious concerns" about the United States and human rights, citing detentions in Guantanamo Bay, "police abuse" in Ferguson, Missouri, and New York, and racial and gender inequalities.

 January 26, 2015 - Fidel Castro writes that although he "doesn't trust US policies and have not exchanged a word with them, this does not mean however that I would oppose a peaceful solution to conflicts or threats of war."